AdrianaSaty/nextjs-dashboard-tutorial/README.md

 ### Chapter 12

 Mutating Data (Data manipulation logic will be placed in API routes or within components using state management solutions)

+- create page and logic to add a new invoice
+- revalidatePath that allows to purge cached data on-demand for a specific path
+- redirect